jessenaiman/Community-Code/slides/markdown.md

 1. Copy the Solana example code:

         git clone https://github.com/solana-developers/solana-dapp-next.git

-2. Move to the directory of the copied code:
+2. Move to the directory of the copied code

+        cd solana-dapp-next

-        cd solana-dapp-next (tip: press tab once you’ve typed cd sol.. and it will autocomplete)
+(tip: press tab once you’ve typed cd sol.. and it will autocomplete)

 3. Install all code needed to run this application:

         yarn install

 4. Fire it up:

         yarn dev

-5. Open your brave browser and navigate to localhost:8000
+5. Open a browser navigate to http://localhost:8000